 Sunday: 9:00am – 8:00pm

-Please pick up your pre-ordered tickets from the Lindbergh Office, located at Damrak 26, before proceeding to the Body Worlds exhibit.
+Please pick up your pre-ordered tickets and choose a time slot for your visit from the Lindbergh Office, located at Damrak 26, before proceeding to the Body Worlds exhibit.

 The exhibition is located at Damrak 66